Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 It is the only place with a different atmosphere, so I was able to find it easily.

-The shop sells long-lasting vessels and handmade sundries.
+The shop sells long-lasting tableware and handmade sundries.

-The vessels introduced at the exhibition are all beautiful and fit in with the interior.
+The tableware introduced at the exhibition are all beautiful and fit in with the interior.

 Address: 1F, 3-12-11 Tamagawa, Setagaya-ku, Tokyo